Island country Japan has numerous mountains scattered throughout the country. And most of these mountains are of volcanic origin.

 Before going to the in-depth discussion, let’s find out the answer to the most queried question.

-12 Most Beautiful and Famous Volcanoes in Japan
+Famous Volcanoes in Japan

 While many of the smoldering volcanoes have been worshiped and honored by the locals and presented in haikus and artworks, some make for fabulous sightseeing, hiking, and hot spring spots in Japan.